If you've recently given birth or are about to deliver a baby soon, you may be wondering when is the best time to start postpartum birth control.

 It releases a low and steady dose of a progestational hormone, which thickens the cervical mucus and thins the uterus lining.
 They also usually suppress ovulation.

-These can be removed at any time, with fertility also returning soon after, and it contains no estrogen, so it will not interfere with your milk supply if you're exclusively breastfeeding.
+These can be removed at any time, with fertility also returning soon after, and it contains no oestrogen, so it will not interfere with your milk supply if you're exclusively breastfeeding.

 Implants may not be for everyone, and your doctor may discourage their use if you have had medical conditions such as serious blood clots, a heart attack or stroke, or other health issues such as liver disease, breast cancer and more.